MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started-launch-project.md

 Use this tutorial to learn how to open and close DevTools by clicking the **Launch Project** button, to run **Demo To Do** on a localhost web server and store the URL for the webpage in `launch.json`.

-We'll use the **demo-to-do** app to demonstrate the **Launch Project** button after pointing that button to a localhost URL such as [http://localhost:8080](http://localhost:8080).
+We'll use the **demo-to-do** app to demonstrate the **Launch Project** button after pointing that button to a localhost URL, such as `http://localhost:8080`.
 The **Launch Project** button starts DevTools in debug mode.
 This is the main way to open DevTools when your webpage requires running on a web server.
 As a preliminary step, we'll creating a `launch.json` file and edit the URL in it to point to localhost serving out the **demo-to-do** example app.

 You don't always need to use this approach, because in many cases, right-clicking an HTML file works.
 However, many webpages use APIs which require the webpage to be running on a web server, so here are specific steps you can follow.